niravmsoni/aspnetcore-dapper/README.md

 			- Set DefaultConnection value under Connection string

 		- Update Appsettings.json from local machine
+		- Basic CRUD Ops
+			- Refer ContactRepository for basic CRUD Ops
 				- List
 					- Query<T>("select statement that maps with T")
 						- Refer ContactRepository.GetAll() method

 				- List with objects that do not match column names
 					- Use the same Query<T> method
 					- In Select statement, make sure to use Alias.
 					- Refer ContactRepository.GetAll()

 				- Saving record to DB
 					- Ideally we should use Command method but since we want to return the ID that we have asked here - SELECT CAST(SCOPE_IDENTITY() as int)
 					- We are using Query method

 				- Updating record to DB
 					- Passing object and mapping them in Update SQL statement
 					- We are using Execute method

 				- Delete record from DB
 					- Using Execute method to delete record from database by passing in PK

 		- Using DapperContrib
 			- Add-on library for enhancing Dapper